Showing posts with label fly. Show all posts

 It was very dark when the DUCK ride ended.

-The family pushes the little girl safely back to Sixteenth Street where they ride the bus to Chestnut and Thirty-ninth Street.
+The family pushes the little girl safely back to Sixteenth Street, then rides the bus to Chestnut and Thirty-ninth Street.

 The family arrives at their stop, the little girl and her wheelchair are unloaded, and the family walks safely back to the Ronald McDonald House.